TotoB12/Fifo-Browser/SECURITY.md

 ## Reporting a Vulnerability

-Security vunrabilities are taken very seriously, please, if you find one, report them on https://snaildos.com/contact.html, we do recommend using the live chat.
+Security vunrabilities are taken very seriously, please, if you find one, report them at support@totob12.com, we do recommend using the live chat.